pyscaffold/pyscaffoldext-dsproject/README.md

 │
 ├── environment.yaml        <- The conda environment file for reproducing the analysis environment.
 │
-├── models                  <- Trained and serialized models, model predictions, or model summaries │
+├── models                  <- Trained and serialized models, model predictions, or model summaries.
+│
 ├── notebooks               <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                              the creator's initials, and a short `-` delimited description, e.g.